mementum/backtrader/docs2/plotting/plotting.rst

           self.legendind = True
           # Location of the legend for indicators (see matplotlib)
           self.legendindloc = 'upper left'

+	  # Plot the last value of a line after the Object name
+	  self.linevalues = True

+          # Plot a tag at the end of each line with the last value
+          self.valuetags = True

           # Default color for horizontal lines (see plotinfo.plothlines)
           self.hlinescolor = '0.66'  # shade of gray